Locations:

 Diagnosis and Tests

-Your healthcare provider diagnoses a vaginal yeast infection.
-You’ll need to go in for an appointment and discuss your symptoms.
-Your provider may need to take a sample of discharge from your vagina to confirm a yeast infection.
+Your healthcare provider may suspect a yeast infection after hearing your symptoms.
+They may need to take a sample of discharge from your vagina to confirm a yeast infection, though.
 The combination of your symptoms and the discharge sample will tell your healthcare provider what type of yeast infection you have and how to treat it.

 Management and Treatment